makoto/frontier.js/README.md

 ## TODO

-- Figure out why some of events are not get captured.
+- Figure out how to capture form fields.
+- Figure out how to write a test which can mock DOM event (eg: click, mouse over.)

 ## Credit